Lall-091/sql-docs/docs/connect/jdbc/using-advanced-data-types.md

 ## Spatial data types

 For information about spatial data types, see [Using Spatial Datatypes](use-spatial-datatypes.md).

+## JSON data type

+For information about JSON data type, see [Using JSON Datatype](using-json-datatype.md).

 ## See also